xentixar/sockeon/docs/examples.md

 # Examples

-This document provides examples of using the Socklet library for various use cases.
+This document provides examples of using the Sockeon library for various use cases.

 ## Overview of Example Files